 It’s important to thoroughly review a lease agreement and get clarification on any unclear items before proceeding.
 We always recommend hiring a qualified real estate attorney to act on your behalf in the lease review.
 Many times Tenant’s do not fully understand the rent structure and get hit with maintenance/repair costs, unclear CAM fees, a lack of participation from the Landlord on tenant improvement needs, or rent escalations.
 These items come as a surprise to those who didn’t take the time to thoroughly review their lease agreement.

 Sometimes the search for the right fit can take upwards of 12 to 24 months.
 Many businesses who have specific space requirements start their search 9 – 12 months out of their target occupancy date.
 This also gives you additional time for any heavy tenant improvements to be completed before your desired lease commencement date.
 Smaller users or tenants with more generic requirements typically start to look 3 – 6 months out.

 Signing a lease always involves some level of incurred risk, but understanding some potential risk factors can help you make a more informed decision.
-Line yourself up with your “A-Team” of supporters to save yourself time and money in fairly negotiating a lease for the perfect property.
+Line yourself up with the Sterling team to save yourself time and money in fairly negotiating a lease for the perfect property.

 #6.
 Not Being Prepared To Show Credit and Financial History

 Tenants with high levels of credit and solid financial history are who many Landlords will work to accommodate in bringing them to their buildings.
 The likelihood of “default” in a tenant with good credit and strong financial history is lower and therefore can help add value to the property using the income approach.
 That being said, Missoula is full of Landlord’s who are eager to support growing businesses.
 Don’t be offended if you’re required to provide financials on your business when entering into lease negotiations as often times it’s a risk assessment Landlord’s go through to protect their investment.